pedrosanchezito/lewagon/01-OOP/02-System-Parameters/README.md

 ```

 Open the `calc.py` file and implement this behavior!
 You will find that a `main` function that is automatically executed thanks to [this idiom](https://docs.python.org/3/library/__main__.html).

+## Going Further

+If you have to build a serious CLI tool with Python, please consider the built-in [`argparse`](https://docs.python.org/3/library/argparse.html).